ogregod/Master-Animal-and-Provision-Guide/Butchering Guide/Owlbear.md

 Yield: 89 pounds of finished tallow from 99 pounds of raw fat.
 You lose about 10 pounds (10%) to moisture evaporation and crispy solids (cracklings).
 Clear golden when liquid, creamy white when solid.
 Shelf-stable, good for a year at room temperature.

+Tallow Allocation:

+Sold as cooking fat: 59 lbs × 2 sp/lb = 11.8 gp

+Reserved for sausage production: 30 lbs (used in place of purchased pork fat)

+Total tallow: 89 lbs ✓

+Why use owlbear tallow in sausage instead of buying pork fat?

+The owlbear's bear-half contributes a clean, mild fat that works beautifully in sausage.
+Rather than purchasing 30 lbs of pork fat at 3 cp/lb (9 silver), we use our own rendered tallow.
+This saves money and uses every part of the carcass - nothing wasted.

+The tallow blends seamlessly with the lean meat, adding richness without overpowering the gamey flavor.
+Customers won't know it's owlbear fat unless you tell them (and you shouldn't - they get nervous about eating magical creatures).

 Uses for Tallow
 Cooking - It's better than butter for high heat (smoke point of 420°F).
 Perfect for searing steaks, frying potatoes, making pastry crusts.